kurubin/gatsby-netlify-doggos/README.md

 2.  **Deployment to Netlify.**

     You can use Netlify to deploy the site from your Git repository.
-Find the url of the code contained in this repo here: <ADD SITE URL WHEN DEPLOYED>
+Find the url of the code contained in this repo here: https://confident-wing-439a07.netlify.com/